SlvInn/boot_tide/README.md

 option for computing the parameter resamples:
 - `tide_model`: function handle for estimating the tidal parameters on each y resample
+- `theta`: vector of paramaters computed on the ortiginal samples

 ### boot_tide_param.m
 Calculate the plug-in bootstrap estimators of the parameter replicates of a tidal model (not necessarily produced via `boot_tide.m`, it only needs a matrix of parameters replicates) and the corresponding Confidence Intervals (CIs).